Mitsunee/fgo-sites/changelogs/fgo-upgrades.md

 # FGO Upgrades Changelog:
+- 1.1.2
+    - Fix Upcoming Strengthening Campaigns not getting printed fully. (*Note:* Due to how I made this work it currently also prints Nero Claudius' Rank Up from CCC Rerun.
+For JP this was available on the day after Hans' Rank Up, thus the script assumes Nero's to be part of the Strengthening Campaign)
+    - Always show at least 5 items regardless of if they are part of the same Campaign
 - 1.1.1
     - Added SQ Interludes (this also fixes the oversight where the Future Interludes number was wrong/incomplete)
 - 1.1